 Requirements for Successful Completion

-The certificate requires a minimum of 18 term credits.
+The certificate program requires a minimum of 18 term credits.
 All required and elective courses must be taken for a letter grade and a 2.75 or better overall GPA for all Certificate courses is required.
-The certificate program length is flexible; it varies from student to student, however, the certificate must be completed within three years.
+The certificate program length is flexible; it varies from student to student, however, the program must be completed within three years.

 Course of Study

 Students should check the course catalog to confirm when the courses are offered.
 The term and time may change from what is listed in the table below and some courses are only offered every other year.
 Students should also check for prerequisites and whether instructor consent is required.